 Every other drawing instruction book mixes some of the ideas of this book – hopefully, and usually without proper acknowledgment – with the writer’s pet techniques and “cool” projects.
 Not one shows the same intellectual rigor, informed by practice, in weeding out the projects that are ego-driven rather than empirically justified.
 Many are completely useless as they show no attempt to understand the disorientation of a beginner’s mind.
 Many are just beautiful picture books with captions that are impossible to follow and can only reinforce the novice reader’s discouragement.
 “Drawing on the Right Side of the Brain” is simply the best book in existence on learning to draw.

 Start Gaining the Drawing Skills You’ve Always Wanted

-Enter Jaysen Batchelor, an illustrator who has condensed his years of training and experience into an online course that will take you from the basic fundamentals of drawing all the way up to creating stunning designs and illustration!
+Enter Jaysen Batchelor, an illustrator who has condensed his years of training and experience into an online course that will take you from the basic fundamentals of drawing all the way up to creating stunning designs and illustrations!
 In a short while, you’ll find yourself drawing with a confidence you never dreamt of!
 You don’t believe it?
-Judge by yourself, there is a full money back guarantee within the first 30 days of purchasing the course.
+Judge by yourself, there is a full money-back guarantee within the first 30 days of purchasing the course.

 Free Drawing Tutorials

 Learn how to draw people with these free video tutorials, which teach you to draw faces, hands, eyes and more.

 Getting the proportions correct in your body sketching is one of the biggest challenges you will face as a novice.
 In this 11 minutes long drawing tutorial, learn how to draw a female body, covering basic considerations including proportions, fluid lines, shapes and poses.